Defending Against Ransomware Attacks: 11 Best Practices for Success

-If your organization hasn’t experienced ransomware yet, it is probably just a matter of time.
+If your organization hasn’t experienced ransomware yet, it’s probably just a matter of time.
 Attacks jumped in 2021 by almost 50% over the previous year.
 That’s on the heels of a 485% increase in 2020 and was directly related to expanded connectivity during the pandemic.
-Ransomware gangs are brazenly breaching networks, stealing sensitive data, and ramping up extortion efforts with jaw-dropping demands.
+Ransomware gangs brazenly breach networks, steal sensitive data, and ramp up extortion efforts with jaw-dropping demands.

 No organization is immune.
-Schools, hospitals, city governments, law enforcement agencies, manufacturers, retailers, beermakers, insurance providers and sports leagues are among a long list of recent victims.
-Today, Colonial Pipeline—a company that operates one of the largest fuel pipelines in the U.S.—remains largely paralyzed after an attack perpetrated by a relatively new ransomware group known as DarkSide forced the shutdown of Colonial Pipeline’s operations.
+Schools, hospitals, city governments, law enforcement agencies, manufacturers, retailers, beermakers, insurance providers, and sports leagues are among a long list of recent victims.
+The attack on Colonial Pipeline— a company that operates one of the largest fuel pipelines in the U.S.—was a gripping media headline in early 2021.
+A relatively new ransomware group known as DarkSide perpetuated the attack and forced the shutdown of Colonial Pipeline’s operations.
 Colonial paid a $4.4 million ransom in bitcoin, which the FBI largely recovered.
 It is the worst attack on critical U.S. infrastructure to date, prompting the Biden administration to call for an “all-hands-on-deck” effort to avoid disruptions in the fuel supply.

-Ransomware has evolved from lone cybercriminals blasting out indiscriminate emails, to gangs with specialized skill sets collaborating on elaborate attack campaigns.
+Ransomware has evolved from lone cybercriminals blasting out indiscriminate emails to gangs with specialized skill sets collaborating on elaborate attack campaigns.
 They publish press releases, provide chat support, and offer discounts for timely payments as they encrypt their victim’s data and lock them out.
 Geopolitical conflicts now often include cyber tactics that take warfare online.

-Many of these groups are shifting from automated efforts to targeted attacks that include hands-on-keyboard hacking, sensitive data exfiltration and the threat of exposure, increasing the potential for damage.
+Many of these groups are shifting from automated efforts to targeted attacks that include hands-on-keyboard hacking, sensitive data exfiltration, and the threat of exposure—increasing the threat landscape of potential damage.
 Making matters worse, they are gathering detailed intelligence about potential targets.
 Victims often find the attacker knows they have cyber insurance; sometimes they even know the policy limit for ransom reimbursement.

 There are numerous sophisticated attackers, and—with the rise of ransomware as a service (RaaS)—even low-skilled cybercriminals can get in on the action with a pre-packaged ransomware subscription.
-RaaS kits are easy to find on the dark web, where they are advertised in the same way that goods are promoted on legitimate parts of the internet.
+RaaS kits are easy to find on the dark web, where they are advertised in the same way that goods are promoted on legitimate internet sites.

-As the number of ransom payments continues to rise, attackers are reinvesting the money they extort from victims to advance their capabilities and hunt lucrative targets, with little fear of repercussions.
+As ransom payments continue to rise, attackers reinvest the money they extort from victims to advance their capabilities and hunt lucrative targets, with little fear of repercussions.

 What You Can Do